COT6900/DavidBruck/Week5/README.md

     Select first 100 rows with Haskell (still in GHCI): runExceptT $ (getTitles 100) `withDatabase` "IMDB.db"

+    To see the fields and their types inside of a table's data type, just change Titles to the desired table's Pascal-Cased name: putStrLn $(stringE . pprint =<< reify ''Titles) putStrLn $(stringE . pprint =<< reify ''TitlesSearch)

     -David Bruck
 -}
 {-# LANGUAGE TemplateHaskell #-}